-To harmonize the data, all tabular data with less than daily measurement frequency is aggregated to a 30 min interval (to every hour and half hour) before transferring the data to the public data storage (Amazon Simple Storage Service, field-observatory.data.lit.fmi.fi).
-To protect the privacy of the farmers, all data holding spatial information is transformed for all ACA sites, except for site MU (which is operated by Häme University of Applied Sciences).
+To harmonize the data, all tabular data with less than daily measurement frequency are aggregated to a 30 min interval (to every hour and half hour) before transferring the data to the public data storage (Amazon Simple Storage Service, https://field-observatory.data.lit.fmi.fi/, last access: 3 February 2022).
+To protect the privacy of the farmers, all data holding spatial information are transformed for all ACA sites, except for site MU (which is operated by Häme University of Applied Sciences).